KenKundert/emborg/doc/configuring.rst

 Command to use to perform interactive file and directory comparisons using the ``--interactive`` option to the :ref:`compare command <compare>`.
-The command is executed in a subshell, so the command string you specify may contain quotes and such.
-The string may contain two sets of empty braces, which are replaced by the two files or directories to be compared.
+The command may be specified in the form of a string or a list of strings.
+If a string, it may contain the literal text ``{archive_path}`` and ``{local_path}``, which are replaced by the two files or directories to be compared.
 If not, then the paths are simply appended to the end of the command as specified.
 Suitable commands for use in this setting include `Vim <https://www.vim.org>`_ with the `DirDiff
 <https://www.vim.org/scripts/script.php?script_id=102>`_  plugin, `Meld
 <https://meldmerge.org>`_, and presumably others such as *DiffMerge*, *Kompare*,
 *Diffuse*, *KDiff3*, etc.  If you are a *Vim* user, another alternative is